|

 of way has been saved in parts to become a regional multi-use trail

-called The Slocan River Rail Trail.
+called The Slocan Valley Rail Trail.
 The rail trail is very unique

 and follows the meandering Slocan River north from Crescent Valley